sagarkarn/injs/README.md

 # injs
-<b>injs</b> is Instagram Bot for getting more like & followers
+<b>injs</b> is nodejs programm written in typescript.
+It is an Instagram Bot for getting more like, followers & upload photos, video, story<br />
 injs can be run on any paltform
 <h2>How to run injs</h2>
 <ul>
   <li>Install nodejs & git</li>